ICAST 2004: Bass Industry Trends & New

 Pace Products, Inc.

-Brian Hawkins, designer of
+Hawkins, designer of the MegaBait LA

-swimbait was winner of Best of Show
+Slider swimbait was winner of Best

-in the soft lure category.
-Brian named the swimbait in memory of
+of Show in the soft lure category.
+Brian named the

-his nephew Little Anthony (LA).
-It's patented due to its
+swimbait in memory of his nephew Little Anthony (LA).
+It's

-innovative flexible cavity that fits around any of four jig heads
+patented due to its innovative flexible cavity that fits around

-- 1/2, 3/4, 1, 1-1/2 oz, each with a 6/0 hook.
-So the weights are
+any of four jig heads - 1/2, 3/4, 1, 1-1/2 oz, each with a 6/0

-interchangeable and you can battle a large bass without doing
+hook.
+So the weights are interchangeable and you can battle a

-major damage to the plastic body since the hook is not directly
+large bass without doing major damage to the plastic body since

-related nor pre-molded into the body.
-Brian's second breakthrough
+the hook is not directly related nor pre-molded into the body.

-feature is a "loose tail" design enabling the tail to
+Brian's second breakthrough feature is a "loose tail"

-swim even with the 1/2 oz insert on a slow retrieve.
-This is
+design enabling the tail to swim even with the 1/2 oz insert on a

-not to roll over on its side, even at high speed.
-Instead it
+do well.
+Perfected so as not to roll over on its side, even at

-exhibits a seeking side-to-side action when used fast, yet still
+high speed.
+Instead it exhibits a seeking side-to-side action

-swims seductively as slow as you can turn the handle.
+when used fast, yet still swims seductively as slow as you can

 Outdoor writer/editor and media, contact: